I want to start a small business. Where do I begin?

 What legal aspects do I need to consider in starting a business?

 Licenses required, zoning laws and other regulations vary from business to business and from state to state.
 See our Resources page for links to information sources, including the Arizona Corporation Commission.
 You also must decide about your form of organization (corporation, partnership or sole proprietorship) or tax status (e.g., type of corporation or LLC).
 Consult an attorney and/or an accountant for assistance in properly formalizing your business.
 AZSBDC Business Analysts do not give legal or accounting advice, but they may be able to provide you with a referral to a qualified expert.

 How much money do I need to get started?

 One of the leading causes of business failure is insufficient start-up capital.
 You should work closely with an accountant to estimate your cash flow needs.
 Once you have taken care of your facility and equipment needs, you must have enough money on hand to cover operating expenses until positive net income is generated.
 These expenses include your salary as the owner and money to repay your loans.

 Are there any grants available for my small business?

 The harsh reality is that 95% of businesses are financed through personal funds (savings, friends, family).
-Generally speaking, grants given to small business start ups are very rare.
+Generally speaking, grants given to small business startups are very rare.
 Be leery of individuals or organizations that claim that there are grants for small businesses and that they will provide the information to you for a fee.
-Please do your research before paying for questionable services.
+Do your research before paying for questionable services.